Bandwidth throttling: Overview

 The first one (client/server program) is usually perfectly legal because it is a choice of the client manager or the server manager (by server administrator) to limit or not to limit the speed of data received from remote program via network or the speed of data sent to target program (server or client).

 The second one (ISP) instead is considered an offense in the USA under FCC regulations.
-While ISPs prey on the individuals inability to fight them, fines can range up to $25,000 USD for throttling.
-In the United States, net neutrality, the principle that Internet service providers (ISPs) treat all data on the Internet the same, and not discriminate, has been an issue of contention between network users and access providers since the 1990s.
+While Internet service providers (ISPs) prey on the individual's inability to fight them, fines can range up to $25,000 USD for throttling.
+In the United States, net neutrality, the principle that ISPs treat all data on the Internet the same, and not discriminate, has been an issue of contention between network users and access providers since the 1990s.
 With net neutrality, ISPs may not intentionally block, slow down, or charge money for specific online content.

-Defined as the intentional slowing or speeding of an internet service by an Internet service provider (ISP).
+Defined as the intentional slowing or speeding of an internet service by an ISP.
 It is a reactive measure employed in communication networks to regulate network traffic and minimize bandwidth congestion.
 Bandwidth throttling can occur at different locations on the network.
 On a local area network (LAN), a system administrator ("sysadmin") may employ bandwidth throttling to help limit network congestion and server crashes.
-On a broader level, the Internet service provider may use bandwidth throttling to help reduce a user's usage of bandwidth that is supplied to the local network.
+On a broader level, the ISP may use bandwidth throttling to help reduce a user's usage of bandwidth that is supplied to the local network.
 Bandwidth throttling is also used as a measurement of data rate on Internet speed test websites.

 Throttling can be used to actively limit a user's upload and download rates on programs such as video streaming, BitTorrent protocols and other file sharing applications, as well as even out the usage of the total bandwidth supplied across all users on the network.
 Bandwidth throttling is also often used in Internet applications, in order to spread a load over a wider network to reduce local network congestion, or over a number of servers to avoid overloading individual ones, and so reduce their risk of the system crashing, and gain additional revenue by giving users an incentive to use more expensive tiered pricing schemes, where bandwidth is not throttled.